aeon-toolkit/aeon/docs/contributing.md

 When using code from another package or writing code inspired from another implementation, please mention this in your PR.
 At the very least credit must be given where applicable.
-IF the package has a different license, using the code as is may not be acceptable.
+If the package has a different license, using the code as is may not be acceptable.
 Using others code without credit will like result in your PR being closed.

 In the following we will give a brief overview of how to contribute to `aeon`.
 Making